 BHC Roles

+Clinic Based BHC – Pure Model

+Behavioral Health Consultants (BHC) provides assistance to individuals, who present with behavioral and emotional issues stemming from a wide range of causes, during their medical appointments.
+BHC provides brief interventions to medical patients, through Warm Hand Off visits.
+Services are provided within the health care clinic to all ages to improve psychosocial functioning and/or chronic health management, referred by Primary Care Provider.
+The behavioral health consultant will complete suicide risk assessments, complete safety plans, functional assessments, and will follow up with patients at subsequent medical appointments.
+The behavioral health consultant is a member of a health care team, which includes, medical and/or dental providers, registered nurses (RN), licensed practice nurse (LPN), registered medical assistants (RMA), care coordinators, and patient service representatives (PSR), as well as, community partner providers.

 Clinic Based BHC / Out Patient Therapist

 Behavioral Health Consultants (BHC) provides assistance to individuals with behavioral and emotional issues stemming from a wide range of causes.
 BHC provides brief interventions as well as traditional therapy within the clinic setting.
 Services are provided within the health care clinic to all ages to improve psychosocial functioning and/or chronic health management, referred by Primary Care Provider.
-Referral reasons can include DSM diagnosis as well as medical diagnosis, such as Diabetes, Hypertension, insomnia, etc. The behavioral health consultant is a member of a health care team, which includes, medical and/or dental providers, licensed practice nurse (LPN), registered medical assistants (RMA), care coordinators, and patient service representatives (PSR), as well as, community partner providers.
+Referral reasons can include DSM diagnosis as well as medical diagnosis, such as Diabetes, Hypertension, insomnia, etc. The behavioral health consultant is a member of a health care team, which includes, medical and/or dental providers, registered nurses (RN), licensed practice nurse (LPN), registered medical assistants (RMA), care coordinators, and patient service representatives (PSR), as well as, community partner providers.

 School Based Therapist